Opinion fluctuations and disagreement in social networks: Introduction

 Disagreement among individuals in a society, even on central questions that have been debated for centuries, is the norm; agreement is the rare exception.
 How can disagreement of this sort persist for so long?
 Notably, such disagreement is not a consequence of lack of communication or some other factors leading to fixed opinions.
 Disagreement remains even as individuals communicate and sometimes change their opinions.

-Existing models of communication and learning, based on Bayesian or non-Bayesian updating mechanisms, typically lead to consensus provided that communication takes place over a strongly connected network (e.g., Smith and Sorensen \cite{SS}, Banerjee and Fudenberg \cite{ban-fud}, Acemoglu, Dahleh, Lobel and Ozdaglar \cite{ilan}, Bala and Goyal \cite{bala-goyal}, Gale and Kariv \cite{gale-kariv}, DeMarzo, Vayanos and Zwiebel \cite{demarzo}, Golub and Jackson \cite{golub}, Acemoglu, Ozdaglar and ParandehGheibi \cite{influence}), and are thus unable to explain persistent disagreements.
+Existing models of communication and learning, based on Bayesian or non-Bayesian updating mechanisms, typically lead to consensus provided that communication takes place over a strongly connected network (e.g., Smith and Sorensen \cite{SS}, Banerjee and Fudenberg \cite{ban-fud}, Acemoglu, Dahleh, Lobel and Ozdaglar \cite{ilan}, Bala and Goyal \cite{bala-goyal}, Gale and Kariv \cite{gale-kariv}, DeMarzo, Vayanos and Zwiebel \cite{demarzo}, Golub and Jackson \cite{golub}, Acemoglu, Ozdaglar and ParandehGheibi \cite{influence}, Acemoglu, Bimpikis and Ozdaglar \cite{Bimpikis}), and are thus unable to explain persistent disagreements.
 One notable exception is provided by models that incorporate a form of \emph{homophily} mechanism in communication, whereby individuals are more likely to exchange opinions or communicate with others that have similar beliefs, and fail to interact with agents whose beliefs differ from theirs by more than some given confidence threshold.
 This mechanism was first proposed by Axelrod \cite{Axelrod} in the discrete opinion dynamics setting, and then by Krause \cite{Krause}, and Deffuant and Weisbuch \cite{Deffuant}, in the continuous opinion dynamics framework.
-Such beliefs dynamics typically lead to the emergence of different asymptotic opinion clusters (see, e.g., \cite{Lorenz05,BlondelHendrickxTsitsiklis09,ComoFagnani10}); however, they are unable to explain persistent opinion fluctuations in the society.
+Such belief dynamics typically lead to the emergence of different asymptotic opinion clusters (see, e.g., \cite{Lorenz05,BlondelHendrickxTsitsiklis09,ComoFagnani10}), but fail to explain persistent opinion fluctuations in the society, as well as the role of influential agents in the opinion formation process.
+In fact, the latter phenomena have been empirically observed and reported in the social science literature, see, e.g., the stream of work originated with Kramer's paper \cite{Kramer:71} documenting large swings in voting behavior within short periods, and the sizable literature in social psychology (e.g., Cohen \cite{Cohen:03}) documenting changes in political beliefs as a result of parties or other influential organizations.

 In this paper, we investigate a tractable opinion dynamics model that generates both long-run disagreement and opinion fluctuations.
 We consider an \emph{inhomogeneous stochastic gossip model} of communication wherein there is a fraction of \emph{stubborn agents} in the society who never change their opinions.
 We show that the presence of stubborn agents with competing opinions leads to persistent opinion fluctuations and disagreement among the rest of the society.